nghttpx(1) nghttp2 nghttpx(1)

 Set path to trusted CA certificate file.
 It is used in backend

 TLS connections to verify peer's certificate.
-It is also used
+The file must

-is configured to load system wide certificates, they are
+the linked OpenSSL is configured to load system wide

 --private-key-passwd-file=<PATH>